GIS and Spatial Data Center Workshop Series

 This workshop introduces the basics of Python, including Jupyter Notebooks, syntax, data types, operators, looping, functions, data import, and data visualization.

-Social Explorer is a subscription database and online mapping interface containing cleaned and standardized data focusing on detailed current and historic demographics over the past 220 years with built in analysis and visualization tools.
+Social Explorer is a subscription database and online mapping interface containing cleaned and standardized Census data focusing on detailed current and historic demographics over the past 220 years with built in analysis and visualization tools.
 This workshop covers basic mapping, reporting, and visualization capabilities as well as making customized maps using income data from the American Community Survey (ACS) data set.

 Policy Map is a subscription database and online mapping interface containing cleaned and standardized data on demographics, real estate, health, jobs, and over 37,000 other policy-related indicators with built in analysis and visualization tools.
 This workshop provides an overview of Policy Map datasets, mapping capabilities, and table and report features.